Creamy Peach Pecan Bourbon Popsicles (with video)

 For me, full fat Greek yogurt, if I am not making homemade yogurt, is the ‘creamy’ I like to use in many recipes.

-Both of these creamy ingredients are going to make these popsicles silky creamy.
+Both of these creamy ingredients are going to make these popsicles silky creamy, and probably a little healthier than with heavy cream.

 However, there are other options for those of us who, at times, prefer less or no fat.